0:00

-Seth Waite is a Partner at Schaefer, a buyer psychology firm that works with food and beverage businesses.
+Seth Waite is a Partner at Schaefer, a buyer psychology firm that works exclusively with food and beverage brands.
 He breaks down the exact motivators behind why people buy, how it translates to sales, and why better-for-you is no longer a fringe trend.

 Coming out of law school, I knew I didn’t want to be a lawyer.
 I landed at Sam’s Club working on grocery, building early digital marketing capabilities, managing email and ads, and evaluating CPG brands.